-During the year, Colfe's School has provided means tested bursaries to 86 children, to the value of £874,910 maintaining the increase in means tested awards in recent years (2016/17: 85 children to the value of £846,440).
-I19 pupils received a bursary or combined bursary and scholarship of 50% or more including 30 children who benefited from a fully funded place.
-I2% of the senior school pupils receive a means tested award and 63% of the sixth form received either a bursary or scholarship.
+During the year, Colfe's School has provided means tested bursaries to 105 children, to the value of \pounds 1,132,000 maintaining the increase in means tested awards in recent years (2018/19: 80 children to the value of \pounds 921,000).
+130 pupils received a bursary or combined bursary and scholarship of 50% or more including 46 children who benefited from a fully funded place.
+Included in these figures are 19 Covid-related hardship bursaries, totalling £32,500.14% of the senior school pupils received a means tested award and 55% of the sixth form received either a bursary or scholarship.
 It is important to note that a number of pupils who currently benefit from academic scholarships, which are awarded for up to five years, would otherwise be prevented from attending the school for financial reasons.
-Where possible new awards are now made as means-tested scholarships.
+Where possible new awards are now made as meanstested scholarships.
 A limited number of non-means tested scholarships will continue to be awarded each year.
 The parents of pupils receiving these scholarships have the option of taking an honorary scholarship to release additional money for the means-tested funds.

-The School is particularly grateful to the Leathersellers' Company Charitable Fund which has granted the School £1,000,000 to be spent on fully funded bursaries over a five year period.
+The School is particularly grateful to the Leathersellers' Company Charitable Fund which has granted the School a total of £1,820,000 to be spent on fully funded bursaries.
 The first of these bursaries were awarded to pupils joining the sixth form in September 2014.
-The Leatherseller's Company have approved a further grant of £750,000 to extend this scheme once the initial funds have been fully expended.